Hydration Hacks: Drink More Water Without Living in the Bathroom

 Regular physical activity can help improve bladder control.
 How?
 Again, your bladder and pelvic floor are muscles that can be strengthened.
 While you may not be targeting those muscles during your gym session, they’re still doing work undercover.
 Aim for at least 30 minutes of moderate exercise most days of the week.

-Staying hydrated doesn’t mean you have to be a frequent bathroom visitor.
+When you make the choice to drink more water, it doesn’t mean you have to be a frequent bathroom visitor.
 By incorporating these tips into your daily routine, you can enjoy all the benefits of drinking water without the constant interruptions.
 Happy hydrating!

 FAQs